Background and Purpose of DPDPA

 Implementation

 Implementation of the Act is not optional.
-Once the rules are finalized, organizations across industries will be required to align their operations with the new regime.
+The DPDP Act Rules were officially released on 14th November 2025.
+All organizations across industries are now required to align their operations with these rules.
+The implementation timeline for organizations is 18 months from the date of release, while Consent Managers must comply within 12 months.
 For some, this will mean redesigning customer onboarding flows to ensure explicit and informed consent; for others, it will mean investing in encryption, access control, breach notification mechanisms, and governance structures.
-Failure to comply carries significant consequences, including penalties of up to ₹250 crore, reputational loss from mandatory breach disclosures, and potential restrictions on cross-border operations.
+Failure to comply carries significant consequences, including penalties of up to ₹250 crore.
 Conversely, timely compliance will enhance consumer trust, provide a competitive advantage, and mitigate legal and financial risks.

 Core Essence